Remember how we all quit buying physical music in favor of downloads because they were cheap and easily available? Us neither.

 2. Lend records to your friends (without fear of not getting it back)

 Forcing your taste on someone else is one of life’s great simple pleasures.
 But it’s a fool’s gambit.
 Friends, no matter how good on paper, are often terrible at returning things.
-Having a record of it in your Discogs collection means you’ll at least be less likely to forget lent it out.
-You can use the notes field if you need a reminder of when you lent it out and to whom.
+You can use the notes field in your Discogs Collection as a reminder of when you lent it out and to whom.

 3. Know exactly which version of a record you’ve got

-You might already know your whole collection is just first pressing Floyd records, but for the more casual buyers among us, it’s interesting to get a better idea of when and where your records were pressed and who was involved.
+You might already know your whole collection is just first pressing Floyd records, but for the more casual buyers among us, it’s interesting to get a better idea of when and where your records were pressed and who was involved in bringing it to life.

 4. Connect with your collection